REMID

 Specifically we will look at the Database of Religious History and the New Religiosity Project, but we will also explore other platforms such as the World Religions and Spirituality Project.
 This workshop will be led by the team behind the New Religiosity Project.

+This workshop addresses the urgent need for effective science communication in the study of religions.
 In times of rising conspiracy theories, new right narratives, and algorithm-driven echo chambers, well-informed outreach is essential.
 This fosters democratic resilience, strengthens public trust in academic expertise, and highlights the societal relevance of the study of religions.
 It also sets students up for jobs in academia or in fields adjacent to academia, including civil service, public relations, media, museums and galleries, and research in other contexts.

-This workshop will discuss how Religious Studies students can have a public impact with their research, contributing to social transformation.
+By strengthening communication competencies, participants gain a competitive edge on the job market and for their postdoc projects and learn to engage diverse publics with nuanced, research-based insights.
+This last workshop day will discuss how Religious Studies students can have a public impact with their research, contributing to social transformation.
 The practical session will be split into the German and UK contexts, where students will hear from experts in both academia and beyond on careers after the study of religion.

 The workshops are free of charge.
 Every workshop has a capacity of 25 people.
 No one is entitled to a place.